Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Common search spaces from the literature

 \subsection{Hierarchical cell search space}

 The hierarchical cell search space \citep{liu2017hierarchical} consists of a fixed (linear) macro architecture and a hierarchically assembled cell with three levels which is shared across the macro architecture.
 Thus, we can omit the fixed macro architecture from our search space design for simplicity.
-Their first, second, and third hierarchical levels correspond to the primitive computations (\ie, \texttt{id}, \texttt{max\_pool}, \texttt{avg\_pool}, \texttt{sep\_conv}, \texttt{depth\_conv}, \texttt{conv}, \texttt{zero}), six densely connected four node directed acyclic graphs (\texttt{DAG4}), and a densely connected five node directed acyclic graph (\texttt{DAG5}), respectively.
+The first, second, and third hierarchical levels correspond to the primitive computations (\ie, \texttt{id}, \texttt{max\_pool}, \texttt{avg\_pool}, \texttt{sep\_conv}, \texttt{depth\_conv}, \texttt{conv}, \texttt{zero}), six densely connected four node directed acyclic graphs (\texttt{DAG4}), and a densely connected five node directed acyclic graph (\texttt{DAG5}), respectively.
 The \texttt{zero} operation could lead to directed acyclic graphs which have fewer nodes.
 Therefore, we introduce a constraint enforcing that there are always four (level 2) or five (level 3) nodes for every directed acyclic graph.
-Further, since a densely connected five node directed acyclic graph graph has ten edges, we need to introduce placeholder variables (\ie, $\texttt{M1},\;...,\;\texttt{M6}$) to enforce that only six (possibly) different four node directed acyclic graphs are used, and consequently define a \acrshort{cfg} for the third level
+More specifically, we only need to ensure each node has at least on incident and outgoing edge.
+Alternatively, we could write out all all variants explicitly.
+Further, since a densely connected five node directed acyclic graph graph can have (at most) ten edges, we need to introduce the intermediate variables (\ie, $\texttt{M1},\;...,\;\texttt{M6}$) to enforce that only six (possibly) different four node directed acyclic graphs are used.
+Consequently, we define a \acrshort{cfg} for the third hierarchical level